 ► The benefit's value is visible in the employees' taxable gross figure on their monthly payslip.

 Companies that want to register for PBIK must do so before the start of the tax year.
 The registration is ongoing, meaning that there's no need to reapply each year.

 They will also be required to inform HMRC via their online service about which benefits they wish to payroll and if they would like to exclude any specific employees from the PBIK scheme.

 Companies will still need to submit a P11D(b) form to report and pay Class 1A National Insurance contributions (NICs) due on the benefits.

 Should a company ever wish to deregister, they can use the same online service.

 However, it is worth noting that this must be completed before the start of the tax year and can't be done halfway through.

 What you need to know before payrolling benefits

-►At the end of each tax year, and before the 1st of June, you must write to your employees again to tell them:
+► At the end of each tax year, and before 1 June, you must write to your employees again to provide them with:

 👉 Details of the benefits you have payrolled